Xooa/smartThings-xooa/README.md

 9. Relax while Xooa does the blockchain heavy lifting for you.
 You will be redirected to app dashboard when the deployment completes.

-10. Copy the **App ID** from the `Basic Information` tab on the Apps dashboard.
+10. Copy the **Xooa app ID** from the `Basic Information` tab on the Apps dashboard.
 You will need this ID later to connect the SmartApp.

 11. From the Apps dashboard, navigate to the **Identities** tab.